Immortalin/blackbook/README.md

-# BlackBook: A Membership System for Elixir
+# Blackbook: A Membership System for Elixir

 The concept here is pretty simple: *a membership system that goes beyond registration and authentication*.
 User management is a Big Deal, and I dislike the Quick and Dirty systems out there so I made my own.